RyanBares/Bares_AQ/ReadMe.md

-email        | The email you registered in Step 1 key          | The key sent to that email para         | The measurement (parameter) you want to download bdate        | The start date you want to download     (Note: you can only download one year of data at a time) edate        | The end data you want to download       (Note: you can only download one year of data at a time) state        | The satate the measurement site you want to download from resides in county       | The county the measurement site you want to downlaod from resides in site         | The site ID you want to download data from
+email        | The email you registered in Step 1 key          | The key sent to that email para         | The measurement (parameter) you want to download bdate        | The start date you want to download* edate        | The end data you want to download*
+state        | The satate the measurement site you want to download from resides in county       | The county the measurement site you want to downlaod from resides in site         | The site ID you want to download data from *Note: you can only download one year of data at a time                             |

 **Example:**
 https://aqs.epa.gov/data/api/sampleData/bySite?email=ryan.bares@utah.edu&key=tauperam28&param=42401&bdate=20181201&edate=20181231&state=49&county=035&site=3006